prometheusorg/epiClassifier/README.md

 [promethe.org](http://promethe.org) is based on the original version, prior to the modifications recorded on this git

 #### Current version
 The current version is not yet ready for an online demo.
-If you want to test it and/or contribute to the development, you can build it yourself and ask for database credentials.
+If you want to test it and/or contribute to the development, you can build it yourself

+#### Database
+You can use the online test database with the default credentials from config/sql.cfg.sample (you need to rename this file to sql.cfg).
+Don't use real medical data with this test database as it cannot handle TLS encryption yet.
+If the database is down, please let us know.

 ### Future